factor1/nifty-nav/README.md

 - `$hamburger-position-left` - default is `true`.
 If false, the hamburger floats to the right.

 ## Initializing Nifty Nav
-To use Nifty Nav, initialize it at the bottom of your page before the closing `</body>` or in an external JavaScript file (reccomended).
+To use Nifty Nav, initialize it at the bottom of your page before the closing `</body>` or in an external JavaScript file (recommended).

 ```js
 // Nifty Nav with default settings